pkp/pkp-docs/learning-ojs/en/production-publication.md

 ### DOIs and Indexing of Versions

 Where a DOI was assigned to the original version, it will not be changed automatically.
-Previously deposited CrossRef metadata will not be automatically updated.
-If article metadata was changed, we recommend updating CrossRef metadata in the CrossRef XML Export Plugin by manually depositing the updated article.
-For instructions on how to manually deposit an article see the PKP’s [CrossRef Plugin Guide - Manual Deposits](https://docs.pkp.sfu.ca/crossref-ojs-manual/en/config#manual-deposits).
+Previously deposited Crossref metadata will not be automatically updated.
+If article metadata was changed, we recommend updating the metadata with your DOI registration agency.

+When you create a new version of an article with new metadata, the article will be shown in the DOIs dashboard with the label "Needs Sync."
+This means that the metadata on the article in OJS needs to be synced with the metadata stored by your DOI registrar.
+You will need to redeposit the article with your DOI registrar in order to sync the metadata in OJS with the metadata your DOI registrar has.

 Indexing services and repositories that use OAI to harvest metadata will need to harvest the article metadata again in order to update to the new version.